Is Australian Public Opinion Shifting in Cardinal Pell’s Favor?

 Recalling his astonishment when Cardinal Pell's appeal was rejected in August, he said it prompted him to plow through the entire 325-page Court of Appeal’s judgement.
 A number of aspects surprised him “from the outset,” he said.

-One was how it could it possible for an offence to be found “beyond reasonable doubt” based solely on uncorroborated testimony of a complainant, let alone in the face of substantial contrary evidence.
+One was how could it be possible for an offence to be found “beyond reasonable doubt” based solely on uncorroborated testimony of a complainant, let alone in the face of substantial contrary evidence?
 “Isn’t that guilt by association?”
 Baldwin asked, echoing a question Cardinal Pell’s supporters have posed for months.

 “How could a conviction be upheld when one of the two alleged victims denied being abused?
 Doesn’t that fact alone scream reasonable doubt?”